Stevefourier/Alpha-Beta-Pruning-in-Checkers/README.md

 ## Alpha Beta Pruning in Checkers Game

 ## About Checkers Game
-This is an official link to the [Checkers game](https://www.officialgamerules.org/checkers) game to be able to undertand fundamentally how the game is played.
+This is an official link to the [Checkers game](https://www.officialgamerules.org/checkers) to help interested individuals understand fundamentally the rules of the game.